anerip98/comparative-study-of-sentiment-expressed-at-tourist-spots-in-dubai-and-pune/README.md

 <img src="https://github.com/anerip98/comparative-study-of-sentiment-expressed-at-tourist-spots-in-dubai-and-pune/blob/main/images/pune_hourly_frequency.jpg" width=600>

 We also observe unique trends in the average sentiment of expression in both cities.
+Tweets at night express more positive sentiment than throughout the rest of the day in both cities.
+These results are in agreement with previous results.

 <img src="https://github.com/anerip98/comparative-study-of-sentiment-expressed-at-tourist-spots-in-dubai-and-pune/blob/main/images/dubai_hourly_polarity.jpg" width=600>